traefik/traefik/docs/content/middlewares/basicauth.md

 ### `headerField`

-You can customize the header field for the authenticated user using the `headerField`option.
+You can define a header field to store the authenticated user using the `headerField`option.

 ```yaml tab="Docker"
 labels: